-The following tests check most of the TAS functions.
+The following instructions will allow access to the CVI monitor menu.
+The following CVI tests check most of the TAS functions.
 If you get lost, press Enter on the computer and start again.
 The TAS 1⁄2 3ATI Traffic Display will show an error message during some of the tests.
 Disregard the TAS 1⁄2 3ATI Traffic Display indications.